 Some of the classes in the minor may have been added to the minor after your arrival at Geneseo.
-If so, you will also need a waiver from Prof Kirk, and should request one indicating that you wish this particular class to count toward electives.
+If so, you will also need a waiver from Professor Herold, and should request one indicating that you wish this particular class to count toward electives.
 The same goes for slot, experimental and new classes (such as MGMT 363 and 364).

 To get a waiver, email firstname.lastname@example.org with your full name, your G#, and the course for which you seek a waiver (prefix, number and title).
-This should be AFTER completion of the course unless you are in your final semester at Geneseo (in which case you need to indicate this).
+This should be after completion of the course, unless you are in your final semester at Geneseo (in which case you should indicate this).

 Total Credits Required: 21 credits

 Basic Requirements: 3 credits: One of the following courses: PHIL 377 Philosophy of Law or PLSC 375 Politics of the Judicial Process